TheWisker/Shikai/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?**
+# Shikai Feature Request

+## Explanation

-Clear and concise description of what the problem is.
+Clear and concise description of the feature request.

-**Describe the solution you would like**
+### Expected Behavior

-Clear and concise description of what you want to happen.
+Clear and concise description of what you expected to happen.

-**Describe alternatives you have considered**
+### Alternative Solutions

 Clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Screenshots

+If applicable, add screenshots to help explain the new feature.

+### Additional Context

-Add any other context or screenshots about the feature request here.
+Add any other context about the feature request here.